John Comerford

-John Comerford (1770–25 January 1832) was a miniature painter.
+John Comerford (1770–25 January 1832) was an Irish miniature painter active in Kilkenny and Dublin.
+He exhibited in London at the Royal Academy in 1804 and 1809.

 Early life

 John Comerford was born in Kilkenny around 1770, though some sources put his date of birth as early as around 1762.
 His father was a local flax-dresser, and Comerford grew up opposite the Tholsel.
 Having gained some knowledge of art from copying the pictures in the collection of the Marquis of Ormonde at Kilkenny Castle, he went early in life to Dublin, and entered as a student in the art schools of the Dublin Society.
 In 1790, Comerford was recommended for a certificate from the school commending his "extraordinary merit in drawing from the flat".
 He was awarded a medal for his figure-drawing in 1791.

 Career

 He spent the early part of his career in Kilkenny and neighbouring counties, but he also worked in Dublin.
 His first commissions were of family members, including Jane, Anne, and Michael Langton of High Street, Kilkenny in 1794, and Lady Dunsany.
 Others were from the Dublin Society, painting portraits of Thomas Braughall and Dr Edward Walsh.
 His portrait of Walsh was later etched for the Dublin University Magazine in 1834 by John Kirkwood.
 His earlier work has been likened to the work of American portrait-painter Gilbert Stuart, who lived in Dublin from 1787 to 1793, but he was influenced later by English–born artist George Chinnery.

 Comerford met Chinnery in 1799, and in 1800 Comerford moved into Chinnery's family home at 27 Dame Street.
 For the next 15 years, Comerford lived with the Chinnery when he was visiting Dublin.
 Chinnery's inclusion of Comerford's work in the 1800 exhibition of the Society of Artists Ireland helped boost Comerford's profile in Dublin.
 Commenting on his two miniatures of the Misses Warren, the Hibernian Journal commented "Here is an artist whom we never saw or ever before so much as heard of.
 Our astonishment at his pictures must excuse this note of admiration".
 He exhibited with the Society of Artists at Parliament House again in 1801 and 1802, establishing himself as a miniaturist.

 Comerford was appointed vice-president of the Society of Artists in 1811, and exhibited in Dublin until 1814.
 He exhibited in London at the Royal Academy in 1804 and 1809, was very successful and gained a high reputation as a miniature-painter in Dublin, and had a large and lucrative practice in his art.
 He particularly excelled in his male portraits, which were carefully finished, well expressed, and quiet in colour.
 He continued to visit Kilkenny, painting 11 portraits of actors from the Kilkenny Private Theatre in 1808.
 These were subsequently engraved for The Private Theatre of Kilkenny (1825).